 10) Imperial palace – the palace’s east gardens open to the public at 9AM (except Mondays and Fridays).
 It’s free, you can’t access the actual palace but the serenity will be a welcome break from the intensity of Tokyo, trust me!

 Ok guys, so there is Tokyo on a budget.
-A great place to backpack in but certainly not cheap.
+A great place to backpack in but certainly not cheap, especially if you do things like climbing Mount Fuji!
 However, stick to activities such as the ones I’ve listed and you can get by for around $30 per day including everything.
 Make sure you eat either noodles from the newsagents (my speciality) or from the ticket vending machine places (you’ll see them), of course you have to splurge on sushi and sake sometimes but be careful, that suff is not cheap in Tokyo!
 Happy travels and enjoy Japan 🙂

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!